rackerlabs/atom-hopper/README.txt

 Embedded Installation Method

 The embedded version of Atom Hopper is completely self-contained and requires nothing more than Oracle's JRE or the Open JDK version 1.6.
-Please keep in mind though that the embedded version is meant to be used to quickly get Atom Hopper up and running for testing and evaluation purposes, for production environments you should use the WAR or RPM version of Atom Hopper.
+Please keep in mind though that the embedded version is meant to be used to quickly get Atom Hopper up and running for testing and evaluation purposes.
+For production environments you should use the WAR or RPM version of Atom Hopper.

 The AtomHopperServer.jar (this is the Jetty embedded version) currently takes the following arguments:

-The first two arguments are not optional and must be set to either 'start' or 'stop' Atom Hopper: start | stop
+The first two arguments are not optional and must be set to either: start | stop

 Example: java -jar AtomHopperServer.jar start

 -p (alias --port)
-This specifies the port number that Atom Hopper will listen to for incoming requests, if not set it will use a default port of 8080
+This specifies the port number that Atom Hopper will listen to for incoming requests, if its not set it will use the default port of 8080

 Example: -p 8088
 - this would specify that Atom Hopper listen to port 8088 for incoming requests

 -s (alias --shutdown-port)
-This is the port used to communicate a shutdown request to the Atom Hopper Server, if not set it will use a default port of 8818
+This is the port used to communicate a shutdown request to the Atom Hopper server, if its not set it will use a default port of 8818

 Example: -s 8090
 - this would specify that Atom Hopper should listen to port 8090 for the shutdown command

 -c (alias --config-file)
-This is the location and name of the Atom Hopper configuration file, if not set it will use default settings
+This is the location and name of the Atom Hopper configuration file, if not set it will use the default settings.

 Example: -c file:///Users/joeatom/atomhopper/atomhopper.cfg.xml

 WAR Installation Method

 You may take the Atom Hopper WAR file and deploy it to an HTTP server/servlet container such as Apache Tomcat, Eclipse Jetty, Glassfish, etc.  Atom Hopper has been tested on Apache Tomcat and Eclipse Jetty.
-Follow the instructions of the HTTP server/servlet container and deploy the Atom Hopper WAR file just as your any other application.
+Follow the instructions of the HTTP server/servlet container and deploy the Atom Hopper WAR file just as you would any other application.

 RPM Installation Method

 Note: To build the actual RPM file you need to be on a Fedora or CentOS system.

 With this method, a single yum command installs Atom Hopper.

-Required operating environment
+Required operating environment:

-    A supported operating system:
+- A supported operating system:
         CentOS 6.0 or higher
         Fedora 15 or higher
-    Java OpenJDK 1.6 must be installed before running the RPM file Apache Tomcat 6 must be installed before running the RPM file
+- Java OpenJDK 1.6 (or Oracle's JRE) must be installed before running the RPM file
+- Apache Tomcat 6 must be installed before running the RPM file

 Run from the command prompt:
 $ yum install ah-war-VERSION-INFO-HERE.noarch.rpm

-After successfully completing the yum installation process, you will have these files in the following locations:
+After successfully completing the yum installation process you will have these files in the following locations:

 Atom Hopper WAR: /var/lib/tomcat6/webapps
 Atom Hopper H2 database: /opt/atomhopper
 Config file for setting up namespaces and feeds: /etc/atomhopper

-Note: The Atom Hopper RPM is not signed, so you might need to override the warning that yum issues when attempting to install the RPM file.
+Note: The Atom Hopper RPM is not signed so you might need to override the warning that yum issues when attempting to install the RPM file.

 Adapter Configuration
 Order Entries (LIFO or FIFO)